On a Conjecture of Feige for Discrete Log-Concave Distributions: Proof of Theorem

-\begin{proof}[Proof of Theorem \ref{feige}] First, by an approximation argument, it is enough to prove inequality \eqref{feige-ineq} for compactly supported log-concave random variables, say on $\{M, \dots, N\}$, for arbitrary $M \leq N$.
+\begin{proof}[Proof of Theorem \ref{feige}] First, by Lemma \ref{approx}, it is enough to prove inequality \eqref{feige-ineq} for compactly supported log-concave random variables, say on $\{M, \dots, N\}$, for arbitrary $M \leq N$.
 Next, according to Theorem \ref{extreme}, it is enough to consider log-affine distributions supported in $\{M, \dots, N\}$, that is, distributions of the form

 for all $p>0$ and $M \leq m \leq n \leq N$.
 Finally, if $X$ is log-affine on $\{m, \dots, n\}$, then $\widetilde{X} = X - m + 1$ is log-affine supported on $\{1, \dots, \widetilde{n}\}$, where $\widetilde{n} = n-m+1$, and